What is Occupational Therapy?

 This four-year degree course incorporates a practical approach to solving problems and fosters a research-oriented and reflective attitude.
 It embraces evidence-based practice.

-The courses studied in the first and second years include the study of occupation, occupational therapy theories and interventions with people from children to older adults, anatomy, physiology, psychology, disability studies, research methods and statistics.
-You will be encouraged to ‘learn by doing’ in subjects related to personal development such as communications and creative problem solving and in courses that teach the professional and technical skills of practice such as assistive technology.
-You will be required to engage in service learning through voluntary work and will use experiential learning and group work to develop knowledge and skills in an activity of your choice.
-During the first two years, there are a total of 11 weeks in supervised professional practice in a variety of health and community care facilities around the country.
+The subjects studied in the first and second years include the study of occupation, occupational therapy theories and interventions with people from children to older adults, anatomy, psychology, disability studies, research methods and statistics.
+You will be required to be an active participant in your learning and to engage in both theoretical learning as well as practical based learning as required for modules covering professional behaviour and technical skills of the profession, for example professional communication, assistive technology and splinting.
+You will be required to engage in service learning through voluntary work and will use experiential learning and group work to develop knowledge and skills fundamental to the development of professional behaviour and practice.
+During the first two years, there are a total of 10 weeks in supervised practice education placement in a variety of health and community care facilities around the country.
 Assessment includes written examinations, essays, project work, presentations, and competency-based assessment while on supervised practice education.